BradyBrenot/chivalry-moba/README.md

 The goal is primarily to make this useful for modders, with examples of:

-* A new game mode with unique spawning rules
+* A new game mode with variants
-* A mode with objectives controlled both by UnrealScript code and the map
 * GUI modifications
 * New Kismet nodes
 * Editor-placeable actors
 * Editor map rules
+** Some amount of map control over the game mode
 * Slight AI modifications

 For a more simple example mod, see https://github.com/BradyBrenot/chivalry-instagib.
 For an even stranger mod example, see https://github.com/BradyBrenot/swords-and-jetpacks